Customer Happiness Blog

 There are a lot of similarities between support enablement and sales enablement.
 The overarching goal in both is to prepare the teams for success.
 The difference is the audience involved.
 Delivering the right information to each audience at the right time is critical to building a great sales and support enablement program.

-Sales teams need to be able to tell a story and sell value.
+Sales teams need to be able to tell a story and sell value using an effective sales enablement tool.
 They don’t necessarily need to know exactly how a feature or product works, but they do need to be able to speak to the value, and why something is important.
 Sales teams don’t necessarily need to know the moment a feature is released, in fact, this can often be distracting to sales teams.
 Bi-weekly or monthly updates are often enough for sales teams.

 Support teams, on the other hand, need to be able to troubleshoot issues and be intimately familiar with the ins and outs of the product so they can answer specific questions about features.
 They need timely updates about product changes so that they’re not learning about product changes from the customers.